-The latest update for June 2019 is available here,
+The latest Somerset Waste Partnership briefing for November 2019 is available here.

 New collections contractor

 Somerset Waste Partnership (SWP) has selected SUEZ recycling and recovery UK (SUEZ) to collect kerbside recycling and rubbish across Somerset.